catalyst/silverstripe-metadata-postcard/README.md

 ### Requirements

  * SilverStripe Framework 3.x
+ * fiendsofsilverstripe/backendmessages ^1.0
+ * unclecheese/display-logic ^1.5

 ### Installation

 Manual entry of this module in to your composer.json will be required with a VCS entry pointing to the Gitlab of where the repository for this module is located.

+Run composer install to ensure that the dependencies are downloaded.

 ### Usage